 Modifying the Neck Pickup

-As mentioned at the top of the page, you need to add a third ground wire to the neck pickup and run this ground to the back of the volume pot.
+As mentioned at the top of the page, you need to add a second ground wire to the neck pickup and run this ground to the back of the volume pot.
 Modifying is a strong word in this case as you are not actually touching the internal wiring at all.
 Follow the two below photos.

 Optional...Add a Treble Bleed

 One downside to the classic Telecaster wiring is the loss of high end clarity as the volume is decreased, which can result in a muddy tone.
-To overcome this you can add a treble bleed/treble pass capacitor over the inout and output lugs of the volume control.
+To overcome this you can add a treble bleed/treble pass capacitor over the input and output lugs of the volume control.
 This helps to maintain the high end frequencies as you lower the volume, resulting in a clearer and more rounded volume sweep.

 The 4 way Telecaster mod adds an extra dimension to a cult classic without losing the tonal variety of the 3 way that has become one of the world's most loved guitars.